SimulatedGREG/electron-vue/docs/vue_accessories.md

 ### Ready to use vue plugins
-electron-vue comes packed with the following vue plugins that can be installed during project scaffolding...
+electron-vue comes packed with the following vue plugins that can be installed during `vue-cli` scaffolding...
   * [vue-electron](https://github.com/SimulatedGREG/vue-electron) (attach electron APIs to Vue object)
   * [vue-resource](https://github.com/vuejs/vue-resource) (web requests)
   * [vue-router](https://github.com/vuejs/vue-router) (single page application routes)
   * [vuex](https://github.com/vuejs/vuex) (flux-inspired application architecture)

-### npm scripts
+### NPM scripts
 **NOTE**: The following scripts assume you are using original project structure and are highly **experimental** for the moment.

-For quickly making new data modules (vuex) or routes (vue-router) you can use the following.
-Please know that they are not required and are only made available for convenience.
+For quickly making new data modules (vuex) or routes (vue-router) you can use the following. **Please know that they are not required and are only made available for convenience.**

 #### Create new route
 ```